uenoB/minissg/README.md

 ### Contextual Information of Modules

-The `get` function of a module is given an object that offers the following information:
+The `entries` function of a module is given an object that offers the following information:
 * `moduleName`: The full name of the module.
   It is ensured that this does not start with `/`.